MarcM1250/491A-G2SS/README.md

 This is a web app running on node.js that facilitates the transfer of KML files between unclassified and classified sources.

 ## Currently in Progress
-- [ ] Design Specification Documentation
-    - [ ] Abstract
-    - [ ] Architecture Overview
-    - [ ] Entity-Relationship Diagram and Description
-    - [ ] Activity Diagram and Description
-    - [ ] Message Sequence Chart and Description
-    - [ ] State Diagram and Description
-    - [ ] Class Diagram(s) and Description
-    - [ ] Mock-ups of horizontal and vertical prototype

 ## Completed
 - [x] Requirement Specification Documentation